 Students who will be transferring in course or AP credits for Calculus I-equivalent or higher mathematics coursework do not need to take the survey, however, their participation is appreciated.

-The Fall 2014 Math Proficiency Survey is no longer accessible.
+The Fall 2015 Math Proficiency Survey is now active, here.

 If you have a question about the Fall 2015 survey, you will likely be able to find the answer by following this link: Frequently Asked Questions.